capt-alien/datastore-zero/README.md

 This project is designed as a minimal, production-adaptable example of:
 - Writing a RESTful API in Go
-- Using SQLite (or Postgres) as a backend
+- Using MariaDB as a backend
 - Persisting data via PVCs in Kubernetes
 - Building, containerizing, and deploying a service with full CI/CD support